Meet some very special trees

 This oak is one of many notable and veteran trees to be found at the Boom Hall Estate, near the Foyle Bridge in Londonderry.
 It has a girth of over six metres and is estimated to be over 250 years old.

-Help celebrate these natural wonders and protect them from harm for the rest of their days.
+Help us to ensure these natural wonders are celebrated, and can be protected from harm for the rest of their days.

-Planning and forestry are devolved matters across the UK so there needs to be a list or register in each nation.
+Planning and forestry are devolved matters across the UK.

 Click on your country below to help the Very Important Trees where you live.